|Author:||Brant C. Faircloth|

 id_aws.pubto the box and give the key a name (I also call this

-Now, we need to install all the software needed to run Cactus.
+Now, we need to install the software needed to run Cactus on our local machine (@local).
 We’re going to do that in a conda environment, because we use conda all the time and it’s pretty easy to create new/test environments.
+You can also use virtualenv.
 FYI, this differs a little from the cactus website.
 Go ahead and setup the environment and install some needed stuff:

 Run the AWS configuration utility and follow the instructions and enter the